How?

 When we look at Salesforce, as a startup challenger in Customer Relationship Management (CRM) systems in 1999, it delivered on the power of simplicity versus established on-premise software publishers, Siebel, Inc. Over time, 'feature creep' has undermined this advantage.

-Deep Work
+Deep Work.

-If we want to subtract from everyday business processes and tasks, we also need to deal with what has been described as Deep Work8 by Cal Newport in his book of the same title.
+If we want to subtract from everyday business processes and tasks, we also need to deal with what has been described as Deep Work6 by Cal Newport in his book of the same title.
 The author here defines Deep Work as:

 "Professional activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit.
 These efforts create new value, improve your skill, and are hard to replicate."

-"Noncognitively-demanding, logistical style tasks, often performed while distracted.
+"Non-cognitively-demanding, logistical style tasks, often performed while distracted.
 These efforts tend to not create much new value in the world and are easy to replicate."

 In summary, a Flow State generates Deep Work.
 This relates to designing an AI-powered app as an Augmentation of human work, where Flow can be achieved if: